goodvirus-project/goodvirus-shell/INSTALL.md

 ## 🔄 Updating

+GooDViruS™ updates itself automatically via PyPI.

-GooDViruS™ checks PyPI for updates automatically every 10 minutes and upgrades itself if needed.
+It checks for new versions every 10 minutes and installs updates automatically.

-You can also update manually:
+You can also manually update it anytime with:

 ```bash
 pip install --upgrade goodvirus